Chart Color Schemes

 Educational achievement in Travancore places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Educational attainment in Travancore shows significant advancement compared to broader benchmarks.
-As of the latest data, 59.6% of residents aged 15 years and above hold university qualifications, surpassing Australia's 30.4% and Victoria's 33.4%.
+Travancore's educational attainment exceeds broader benchmarks significantly.
+Among residents aged 15 and above, 59.6% hold university qualifications, compared to 30.4% in Australia and 33.4% in VIC.
 This high level of educational attainment positions the area favourably for knowledge-based opportunities.
-Bachelor degrees are the most prevalent at 35.2%, followed by postgraduate qualifications (20.6%) and graduate diplomas (3.8%).
+Bachelor degrees are most common at 35.2%, followed by postgraduate qualifications (20.6%) and graduate diplomas (3.8%).

-Vocational pathways account for 18.6% of qualifications among those aged 15 years and above, with advanced diplomas at 8.8% and certificates at 9.8%.
-Educational participation is notably high, with 30.2% of residents currently enrolled in formal education.
+Vocational pathways account for 18.6% of qualifications among those aged 15 and above, with advanced diplomas making up 8.8% and certificates 9.8%.
+Educational participation is notably high in Travancore, with 30.2% of residents currently enrolled in formal education.
 This includes 16.2% in tertiary education, 4.1% in primary education, and 2.4% pursuing secondary education.

 Frequently Asked Questions - Education